ssorren/kong-operator-quickstart/README.md

 - kubectl
 - helm
 - envsubst
+- jq
 - k9s (optional but a very good utility)

 Please ensure these are installed via `homebrew` for Mac, or whatever package manager is appropriate for the operating system you will be using.
 Beyond this, we're assuming you have the following:

+- You have cloned this repo to the workstation you will the executing CLI commands from.
 - A Kubernetes cluster running.
 - Access to the cluster via `kubectl`
 - Access to your [Konnect Organization](https://cloud.konghq.com/) (trial or paid)